Category: Literature

 The Diary of a Country Priest Today

-Have you ever doubted God’s presence with you in times of trouble?
 When you ponder the increasingly secularised society surrounding you are you ever tempted to wonder, ‘Why doesn’t God intervene?’

 -